Terms of service • Privacy policy • Legal notice

 - Individuals can object to their data being processed for direct marketing purposes at any time.

-- Individuals can also object to data processing for scientific, historical, or statistical purposes based on their specific situation unless it's necessary for public interest tasks.
+- Individuals can also object to data processing for scientific, historical, or statistical purposes based on their specific situation, unless it’s necessary for public interest tasks.

 - Automated decision-making, including profiling